codacy-acme/engine-helper/README.md

 ## Add Slack integration

-This script will add the slack integration automatically for a specific repository (or all repositories if the option --which is present on the command)
+This script will add the slack integration automatically for a specific repository (or all repositories if the option --which does not have the repository name present)

 ### Execution